xebialabs-community/xlr-neotys-plugin/README.md

 </ul>

 #### NeoLoad Cloud
-This configuration specifies the credentials to access to Neotys Cloud Platform.
+This configuration specifies the credentials to access Neotys Cloud Platform.
 This configuration is used for Cloud Session Task.
 <ul>
     <li>Username to accces to Neotys Cloud Platform</li>
     <li>Password to access to Neotys Cloud Platform</li>